 As a BT broadband customer, you are open to a wide range of broadband speeds.
 Measured in mega-bits-per-second (Mbps), this number determines how fast or slow your streaming and downloading will be.
 Due to infrastructure cost and accessibility, not all areas are eligible for all types, but let’s take a quick look at what is out there.

 - ADSL: This type of connection runs on the copper wires that connect landline phones to each other.
 The cable runs under the street, to an above-ground box, then onto your property.
 It’s the most commonly available and the cheapest, but also the slowest, meaning it’s not great if you’re a big household that loves to stream films and play games.

 - Fibre Broadband: Using fibre cables rather than copper, which are prone to break down over time, ISPs like BT are able to offer highly competitive broadband speeds.
-BT offers several different fibre packages, which differ in terms of average upload and downalod speed: Fibre Essential, Fibre 1, Fibre 2, Fibre 100, Fibre 250.
-Click here for more information of pricing and availability.
+BT offers several different fibre packages, which differ in terms of average upload and download speed: Fibre Essential, Fibre 1, Fibre 2, Fibre 100, Fibre 250.

-- Full Fibre: This is like normal Fibre, but on steroids, providing households with speeds of up to 900Mb.
+- Full Fibre: This is like a normal Fibre package, but on steroids, providing households with speeds of up to 900Mb.
 It’s the UK’s most reliable broadband technology, and a real game changer.
-Check here to see if you can get it in your area.

 There are many benefits to getting a BT broadband package.
 Let’s take a quick look at the highlights.